9 Surprising Causes of Lower Back Pain in Women

 How can Clearing help to treat lower back pain?

 Most people will experience lower back pain sometime in their life.
 Women are especially likely to suffer from lower back pain, so it’s important to be aware of the potential causes.
 At Clearing, we believe in empowering our patients to live their lives to the fullest.
-That’s why we offer a 30-day free trial, which may include a prescription compound cream and Personalized Home Exercise Program.
-Get started today using the button below.
+That’s why we offer a comprehensive program that, depending on your situation, can include a personalized exercise program, custom compounded pain cream, CBD cream, nutraceuticals, health coaching and access to leading pain specialists.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.